-70. Planning and Building Division
+7074.
+Planning and Building Division Department

-The Division of the County Department of Environmental Management charged with the preparation and implementation of the County General Plan and the day-to-day administration of the County building, zoning, and subdivision regulations.
+The Division of the County of San Mateo Ddepartment of Environmental Management charged with the preparation and implementation of the County General Plan and the day-to-day administration of the County building, zoning, and subdivision regulations.